telerik/kendo-ui-core/docs/intro/installation/jquery-initialization.md

 ### Initialize within Iframes

-It is theoretically possible to initialize a Kendo UI widget, which is inside an `iframe`, from the context of the parent page.
-This may work in specific scenarios, but is not officially supported.
+It is theoretically possible to initialize a Kendo UI widget, which is inside an `iframe`, from the context of the parent page, or vice-versa.
+Such cross-frame widget creation may work in specific scenarios, but is not officially supported or recommended.
 For example, widgets that render popups may not be able to display them.
+A possible workaround is to initialize widgets in another document context by calling a JavaScript function, which belongs to the same context, where the widgets will be located.

 ## Configuration